FlatFilers/csvjson-app/README.md

 1. Create a controller (under application/controllers/).
 Must inherit MY_Controller.
 2. Create a view (under application/views/).
-3. Create the conversion Javascript file (under js/src/csvjson).
+3. Create the conversion JavaScript file (under js/src/csvjson).
 This file will contain your new conversion function on the CSVJSON global.
-3. Create the UI Javascript file (under js/src/).
+3. Create the UI JavaScript file (under js/src/).
 This will drive the UI, and call your conversion function to do the work.
 4. Create a CSS file (under css) or you can put your CSS directly inside css/main.css.
-5. Update `$config['assets']` located in the `application/config/assets.php` file and add reference to your Javascript and optionally CSS files.
+5. Update `$config['assets']` located in the `application/config/assets.php` file and add reference to your JavaScript and optionally CSS files.

 You are then ready to code.
-In development (ENVIRONMENT=development), your Javascript and CSS files get loaded.
+In development (ENVIRONMENT=development), your JavaScript and CSS files get loaded.

 Deploy for production
 ---------------------

 To deploy for production, you must perform a build.
 Bundles are compiled in the Build controller (`application/controllers/build.php`).
 To perform a build, simply call the controller.
-Javascript bundles get built - minified and concatenated.
+JavaScript bundles get built - minified and concatenated.
 For example, if you are developing under `localhost`, you would type in a browser
 ```
 http://localhost/build
 ```